a-b-street/abstreet/docs/project/milestones.md

 ## 23rd

 - full PSRC day doesn't gridlock with freeform policy
-  - 23rd and madison traffic signal is the biggest problem
+  - 23rd and madison traffic signal is the biggest problem, try manual traffic signals
-- lots of unfinished trips, pedestrians waiting for missing buses
 - sometimes crashes with queue spillover?!
   - unparking from driveways has bugs

 ## caphill